dyslexicsteak/StartMenuManager/README.md

 ## License

-MIT License.
-See [LICENSE](https://opensource.org/licenses/MIT) for details.
+MPL 2.0 License, see [License Text](https://www.mozilla.org/en-US/MPL/2.0/) or LICENSE.txt for more details.